 You’ll want to at least get a copy of the most recent PMBOK Guide, which the CAPM is based on.
 You can also start getting acquainted with the contents and structure of the exam through the PMI’s CAPM handbook.

-As an entry-level project management certification, the CAPM can be a great way to build up needed skills to get your foot in the door to the project management world.
-If you’re ready to get started, consider checking out the Google Project Management: Professional Certificate.
+As an entry-level project management certification, the CAPM can be a great way to set yourself apart from other candidates.
+If you’re ready to get started, check out the Google Project Management Professional Certificate to fulfill your CAPM education requirement and earn a certificate for your study from Google.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.